rspec/rspec-metagem/README.markdown

-# RSpec Core
+# Rspec Core

-rspec-core includes the runner, output formatters, and the `rspec` command.
+Rspec is an automated testing framework for Ruby, designed for use in Behaviour Driven Development and Test Driven Development.

-rspec-core is currently in alpha release.
-While you are welcome to track, fork, explore, etc, we're too early in the process to start fielding pull requests and or issues from outside the core development team, so please don't waste your time until this notice changes.
+rspec-core includes the Rspec runner, output formatters, and the `rspec` command.

 ## Install